 Karol Mossakowski is renowned for both his interpretation and improvisation skills.
-He was awarded First Prizes of the International Prague Spring Competition and the Grand Prix de Chartres and leads an international career in both art forms as they mutually enrich one another.
-In February 2023 he was appointed titular organist at Saint-Sulpice in Paris, as a successor to such musicians as Charles-Marie Widor, Marcel Dupré and Daniel Roth.
+He was awarded First Prizes of the International Prague Spring Competition and the Grand Prix de Chartres and leads an international career in both areas of practice as they mutually enrich one another.
+In February 2023 he was appointed titular organist of the great organ at Saint-Sulpice in Paris, as a successor to such musicians as Charles-Marie Widor, Marcel Dupré and Daniel Roth.

-Recent and upcoming highlights include concerts in venues such as Radio France, Philharmonie de Paris, MÜPA Budapest, Wroclaw’s National Forum of Music, Lyon’s Auditorium, Warsaw Philharmonie, Mariinsky Theatre in Saint Petersburg, Madrid’s National Music Auditorium, BOZAR Brussels, Palais Montcalm in Quebec, Bamberg’s Konzerthalle, Dresden Philharmonie, Berlin, Cologne, Vienna, Milan cathedrals , as well as with orchestras as the Orchestre Philharmonique de Radio France, Orchestre National de France, Orchestre national de Lyon, NFM Wroclaw Philharmonic Orchestra, National Polish Radio Symphony Orchestra, Warsaw Philharmonic Orchestra, or the Odense Symphony Orchestra, under conductors like Myung-Whun Chung, Kent Nagano, Mikko Franck, Fabien Gabel, Giancarlo Guerrero, Cristian Măcelaru and Lawrence Foster.
+Karol is the guest of such venues as Radio France, Philharmonie de Paris, MÜPA Budapest, Wroclaws National Forum of Music, Lyons Auditorium, Warsaw Philharmonie, Moscow Philharmonie, Mariinsky Theatre in Saint Petersburg, Madrids National Music Auditorium, BOZAR Brussels, Palais Montcalm in Quebec, Bambergs Konzerthalle, Dresden Philharmonie, Paris, Berlin, Cologne, Vienna, Milan cathedrals.
+He is also the guest of such orchestras as the Orchestre Philharmonique de Radio France, Orchestre National de France, NFM Wroclaw Philharmonic Orchestra, or the Odense Symphony Orchestra, under conductors like Myung-Whun Chung, Kent Nagano, Andris Poga, Antony Hermus, Mikko Franck, Fabien Gabel, Giancarlo Guerrero, Cristian Măcelaru and Lawrence Foster.

 Karol Mossakowski seeks to keep music alive thanks to improvisation, to which he gives an important role in his recitals and develops in silent film accompaniment.
 In 2017 his accompaniment of Dreyer’s Jeanne d’Arc for Lyon’s Festival Lumière was released in DVD on Gaumont.
 In 2021 he releases his first solo album Rivages featuring works from Bach, Mozart, Mendelssohn, and Liszt connected by improvisations, on Tempéraments, Radio France’s label.
 Two years later, he records Poulenc’s Concerto pour orgue and Jongen’s Symphonie Concertante with the NFM Wroclaw Philharmonic Orchestra and Giancarlo Guerrero, an album that is released in 2023 and critically acclaimed internationally by the media.

-As a composer, he is in residence at the Festival de musique sacrée de Saint-Malo, for which he composed « Les Voiles de la Lumière” oratorio for three organs and mixed choir premiered in 2021, as well as « Trois Versets » for three organs, premiered in 2022 by Philippe Lefebvre, Olivier Latry, and Vincent Dubois.
+As a composer, he is writing an oratorio for mixed choir and two organs that will be premiered at Saint-Sulpice in May 2025 with, among others, Sequenza 9.3 and Catherine Simonpietri.
+Composer in residence at the Festival de musique sacrée de Saint-Malo from 2021 to 2023, he composed « Les Voiles de la Lumière” oratorio for three organs and mixed choir premiered in 2021, as well as « Trois Versets » for three organs, premiered in 2022.
 His last work, « Beauté infinie » for a cappella choir, is premiered in 2023.

 In 2014/15 he was appointed Young Artist in Residence at Cathedral of St. Louis King of France in New Orleans (USA).
 In 2017-2023 he was the titular organist of Lille’s Cathedral.
 He is professor of improvisation at the Higher School of Music in San Sebastián (Musikene).